-It was on the 15th. of July that I began to take a more particular survey of the island itself.
+It was the 15th of July that I began to take a more particular survey of the island itself.
 I went up the creek first, where, as I hinted, I brought my rafts on shore.
-I found, after I came about two miles up, that the tide did not flow any higher; and that it was no more than a little brook of running water, very fresh and good: but this being the dry season, there was hardly any water in some parts of it; at least, not enough to run in any stream, so as it could be perceived.
-On the banks of this brook, I found many pleasant savannahs or meadows, plain, smooth, and covered with grass; and on the rising parts of them, next to the higher grounds, where the water, as might be supposed, never overflowed, I found a great deal of tobacco, green, and growing to a great and very strong stalk; there were divers other plants, which I had no notion of or understanding about, that might, perhaps, have virtues of their own, which I could not find out.
-I searched for the cassava root, which the Indians, in all that climate, make their bread of, but I could find none.
-I saw large plants of aloes, but did not understand them.
-I saw several sugar-canes, but wild, and for want of cultivation, imperfect.
-I contented myself with these discoveries for this time, and came back, musing with myself what course I might take to know the virtue and goodness of any of the fruits or plants which I should discover; but could bring it to no conclusion; for, in short, I had made so little observation while I was in the Brazils, that I knew little of the plants in the field; at least, very little that might serve me to any purpose now in whole my distress.
+I found, after I came about two miles up, that the tide did not flow any higher, and that it was no more than a little brook of running water, very fresh and good; but this being the dry season, there was hardly any water in some parts of it, at least not enough to run into any stream, so as it could be perceived.

+On the banks of this brook I found many pleasant savannas or meadows, plain, smooth, and covered with grass; and, on the rising parts of them, next to the higher grounds (where the water, as it might supposed, never overflowed), I found a great deal of tobacco, green, and growing to a great and very strong stalk; there were divers others plants, which I had no notion of, or understanding about, and might perhaps have virtues of their own, which I could not find out.

+I searched for the cassava root, which the Indians in all that climate make their bread of, but I could find none.
+I saw large plants of aloes, but did not then understand them; I saw several sugar-canes, but wild, and, for want of cultivation, imperfect.
+I contented myself with these discoveries for this time, and came back musing with myself what course I might take to know the virtue and goodness of any of the fruits or plants which I should discover, but could bring it to no conclusion; for, in short, I had made so little observation while I was in the Brazils, that I knew little of the plants of the field; at least, very little that might serve me to any purpose now in my distress.